PopovEvgeniy/sdcopy/readme.txt

 Some remarks about source code

 Program source compatibility with any modern C compiler.
-Open sdcopy.c file and check platform identifier before start compiling.

 Install and uninstall under Linux

 Install steps:

 1.Extract content of source code archive.
-2.Open sdcopy.c file and change platform identifier.
-Save changes.
-3.Open terminal and go to source code directory.
+2.Open terminal and go to source code directory.
-4.Run as root: make install
+3.Run as root: make install

 Uninstall steps: